Logo Icon

 Key Takeaways:

-• Daily Reading: Regularly read newspapers and maintain a vocabulary notebook to build and reinforce your word knowledge.
+• Daily Reading and Practice: Consistently read quality newspapers and maintain a vocabulary notebook to build and reinforce word knowledge.

-• Practice with Mock Tests: Regularly engage with mock tests and previous year’s papers to familiarize yourself with the exam pattern and improve time management.
+• Practice with Mock Tests: Regularly take mock tests and review past exam papers to get used to the exam format and improve time management.

 Frequently Asked Questions